web3os-org/kernel/README.md

 ## Can it do *thing*?

 If it's not in this README or not readily apparent in the included apps, the answer is probably not **yet**.
+PR's are always welcome and encouraged.
 Let's talk about it in [Discord](https://discord.gg/yA4M83fXn9)!

 ## Further Documentation